Liujia Township, Fuchuan County: Geography

 The township is situated in southwestern Fuchuan Yao Autonomous County.
 It is surrounded by Fuyang Town to the north, Gongcheng Yao Autonomous County to the west, Guishi Reservoir to the east, and Zhongshan County to the south.

 The Guishi Reservoir (龟石水库) is a reservoir located in the township.

 Economy

-The local economy is primarily based on agriculture and forestry.
-Agricultural crops include grains, vegetables, medicinal materials, and Cassava.
+The local economy is primarily based on agriculture and forestry. crops include grains, vegetables, medicinal materials, and Cassava.
 The region abounds with iron and rare-earth minerals.

 Transportation

 The township is connected to two highways: China National Highway G538 and Provincial Highway S203.